hull/hull-node/README.md

 app.use(Hull.Middleware({ configuration }));
 ```

-A bridge between Hull Client and a NodeJS HTTP application (e.g. express) which initializes a context for every HTTP request.
+A bridge between Hull Client and a NodeJS HTTP application (e.g. express) which initializes HullClient a context for every HTTP request.
+See example usage below.
+A standalone usage is possible (it's a strandard ExpressJS middleware), but if there is no specific reason to do so, the recommended way of building connectors is [Hull Connector](#hullconnector).

 ## [Hull Connector](#hullconnector)